SiliconLabs/wiseconnect-wifi-bt-sdk/examples/featured/powersave_standby_associated/readme.md

 - Then continue the [common steps](#common-steps).

-#### Using EFX
+#### Using EFx32

-Refer [Getting started with EFX32](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/), for settin-up EFR & EFM host platforms
+Refer [Getting started with EFx32](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/), for settin-up EFR & EFM host platforms

-- Configure EFX32 J4 pin-9 should connect to UULP_GPIO_0 and EVFX32 J4 pin-7 should connect to UULP_GPIO_2.
+- Connect EFx32 J4 pin-9 to UULP_GPIO_0
+- Connect EFx32 J4 pin-7 to UULP_GPIO_2
 - Open Simplicity Studio and import the project `<SDK>\examples\featured\powersave_standby_associated\projects`
 -  Select the appropriate .slsproj as per the Radio Board type mentioned in [Project Configuration](#project-configuration) for Simplicity Studio.
 - Compile and flash the project in to Host MCU
 - Debug the project
 - Check for the RESET pin:
-  - If RESET pin is connected from EFX32 to RS9116W EVK, then user need not press the RESET button on RS9116W EVK before free run
+  - If RESET pin is connected from EFx32 to RS9116W EVK, then user need not press the RESET button on RS9116W EVK before free run
-  - If RESET pin is not connected from EFX32 to RS9116W EVK, then user need to press the RESET button on RS9116W EVK before free run
+  - If RESET pin is not connected from EFx32 to RS9116W EVK, then user need to press the RESET button on RS9116W EVK before free run
 - Free run the project
 - Then continue the [common steps](#common-steps).